a1theredbull/GeocacheExercise/README.md

 Exercise for interview process

 TODO:
-+ add backend validation for models on API
++ pagination
++ unit testing
++ logging

+WOULD LIKE - IF TIME PERMITS:
 + add longitude latitude picker with map
-+ possibly add ASP Identity if time permits?
++ possibly add ASP Identity